darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/4-Bringing it All Together/README.md

-# Lab 6 - Bringing it All Together (Create DynamoDB Table and Lambda Functions)
+# Bringing it All Together (Create DynamoDB Table and Lambda Functions)

+## Register Your Email Address With SES

+_SES will be used to send an email from the “StartWorkflow” Lambda function we will create later in this workshop.
+In order to do this, your email address must be registered with SES._

+1. In the AWS Console, click on “Services” in the top, left-hand corner of the screen, and click on “Simple Email Service” (you can find it by typing _ses_ into the search field at the top of the screen).
+2. Click on “Manage Identities”
+3. On the left-hand side of the page, click “Email Addresses”, and then click “Verify a New Email Address”.
+4. Enter your email address and click “Verify This Email Address”.
+5. A verification email will be sent to your email address.
+Open your email and click the verification link in that email.

-## 1. Create DynamoDB Table
+## Create DynamoDB Table

 1. In the AWS Console, click on “Services” in the top, left-hand corner of the screen, and click on “DynamoDB” (you can find it by typing _dyn_ into the search field at the top of the screen).
 2. Click "Create table", and enter the following details: